KIMB-technologies/TaskTimeTerminate/README.md

 2. Use a sync server.
 All clients pushe the tasks to a server and other devices can load them from their.

-> Until now only way 1. works.
-There will be docker-image providing
+> Until now only way 1. works (in fact 2. also works, but there is no server to communicate with).
-> a sync server when the client supports way 2.
+>There will be docker-image providing a sync server when the client supports way 2.

 When synchronisation is enabled the stats view will show a new column `Other devices` if the shown tasks were